 Resorts and Hotels

-It’s not just salons who hire cosmetologists.
+It’s not just salons that hire cosmetologists.
 Many resorts and large hotels have a spa, and there can be a chance to find work here.
 Again, you’re playing the long game, but they will have a dedicated human resources department you can pitch to.

 However, it might be a case of not hearing anything until a vacancy actually becomes available.

-You know the cosmetics staff at large department stores?
+Do you know the cosmetics staff at large department stores?
 Those folks actually know how to do your makeup, in addition to having to sell it.

-Yeah, you probably don’t want to work in retail, but it’s a way to hone your skills by working on members of the public.
-It gives you something fun to do wait for something more satisfying to come your way (which should happen if you follow the tips in this article).
+Yeah, you probably don’t want to work in retail, but it’s a way to hone your skills by working with members of the public.
+It gives you something fun to do and wait for something more satisfying to come your way (which should happen if you follow the tips in this article).

 Film and Television Production